-10.556 SCOPE OF THE FINANCIAL AUDIT AND FLORIDA SINGLE AUDIT ACT AUDIT
+10.655 SCOPE OF THE FLORIDA SINGLE AUDIT ACT AUDIT

-- (1) It is the intent of these Rules to make "government auditing standards" applicable in the State of Florida to audits of local governmental entities required to be audited pursuant to Section 218.39(1) or 215.97, Florida Statutes. - (2) The scope of a "financial audit" shall include: - (a) An examination of financial statements to express an opinion on the fairness with which they present financial position, and changes in financial position, in conformity with generally accepted accounting principles. - (b) An examination to determine whether operations are properly conducted in accordance with legal and regulatory requirements. - (c) An examination of any additional financial information necessary to comply with generally accepted accounting principles. - (3) For entities other than county agencies, the financial statements referred to in subparagraph (2)(a), above, are basic financial statements as identified by Section 2200.102(b) of the GASB Codification of Governmental Accounting and Financial Reporting Standards.
-In addition, the basic financial statements should be accompanied by: (1) management's discussion and analysis, as identified by Section 2200.102(a) of the GASB Codification of Governmental Accounting and Financial Reporting Standards and (2) other required supplementary information, as identified by Section 2200.102(c) of the GASB Codification of Governmental Accounting and Financial Reporting Standards. - (4) For the separate audits of boards of county commissioners and other county agencies (see Rule 10.554(1)(d)), the financial statements referred to in subparagraph (2)(a), above, are the fund financial statements (Section 2200.102(b)(2) of the GASB Codification of Governmental Accounting and Financial Reporting Standards), except that the reconciliations referred to in Section 2200.154 of the GASB Codification of Governmental Accounting and Financial Reporting Standards, are not required.
-If a county agency elects to present government-wide financial statements (Section 2200.102(b)(1) of the GASB Codification of Governmental Accounting and Financial Reporting Standards), in addition to the required fund financial statements, the reconciliation required by Section 2200.102(b)(2) of the GASB Codification of Governmental Accounting and Financial Reporting Standards shall be presented for the individual county agency. - (5) The scope of the financial audit shall also include any additional activities necessary to establish compliance with the term "financial statement audit" as defined and used in government auditing standards. - (6) When applicable, the scope of the financial audit shall encompass the additional activities necessary to establish compliance with the Federal Single Audit Act Amendments of 1996, Public Law 104-156 (31 U.S.C.A., ss.
-7501 to 7507); United States OMB Circular No. A-133; other applicable Federal law; and the Florida Single Audit Act.
+- (1) It is the intent of these Rules to make government auditing standards applicable in the State of Florida to audits of nonprofit and for-profit organizations required to be audited pursuant to Section 215.97, Florida Statutes. - (2) Independent audits of nonprofit organizations conducted by certified public accountants in accordance with this Rule will include an examination of the financial statements, which shall be presented in accordance with the reporting standards set forth in Section 958-205 of the FASB Accounting Standards Codification.
+However, if the nonprofit organization is determined to be a governmental entity based on the guidance provided in the American Institute of Certified Public Accountants Audit and Accounting Guide Not-for-Profit Entities, the audit will instead include a report on financial statements prepared in accordance with reporting standards established by the GASB. - (3) For those nonprofit organizations that have been determined to be governmental entities, the financial statements referred to in subparagraph (2), above, are basic financial statements as identified by Section 2200.102(b) of the GASB Codification of Governmental Accounting and Financial Reporting Standards.
+In addition, the basic financial statements should be accompanied by: (1) management's discussion and analysis, as identified by Section 2200.102(a) of the GASB Codification of Governmental Accounting and Financial Reporting Standards and (2) other required supplementary information, as identified by Section 2200.102(c) of the GASB Codification of Governmental Accounting and Financial Reporting Standards. - (4) The scope of the audit shall also include any additional activities necessary to establish compliance with the term "financial statement audit" as defined and used in government auditing standards. - (5) When applicable, the scope of the audit shall encompass the additional activities necessary to establish compliance with the Federal Single Audit Act Amendments of 1996, Public Law 104-156 (31 U.S.C.A., ss.
+7501 to 7507); United States OMB Circular No. A-133; and other applicable Federal law.